What is network automation?

 Administrators can use tools that are integrated into the networking platform.
 Alternatively, they can create and execute automation scripts for network components by using first- or third-party software.

-Modern SDN platforms use a centralized control plane and often have commonly used and pre-built automation tasks that can be adjusted and scheduled.
+Modern SDN platforms use a centralized control plane and often have commonly used and prebuilt automation tasks that can be adjusted and scheduled.
 Alternatively, network teams can use external tools to create scripts and execute them via command-line interface (CLI) or application programming interface (API).
+Historically, the CLI has been a common tool for network automation.
+However, it requires technical expertise and can be challenging to scale for larger deployments.
+More recent methods use APIs and graphical user interfaces (GUIs) to offer more user-friendly and scalable options.

-Common examples of network automation tasks used in production environments include the following:
+Common examples of automated network tasks used in production environments include the following:

-- mass configuration changes across multiple networks and clouds; and
+- Mass configuration changes across multiple networks and clouds.

 Types of network automation